 de LaVidaenMúsica

-- Beatriz Alcaine: La Luna en la TierraI know few people as brave and vital as Beatriz.
-She´s a fighter who embraces a life of… Read more: Beatriz Alcaine: La Luna en la Tierra
+- Beatriz Alcaine: The Moon in the EarthI know very few people as brave and vital as Beatriz.
+She´s a fighter who embraces a life… Read more: Beatriz Alcaine: The Moon in the Earth

 - Cocolí in “El calderon”The fermata is a musical symbol that is used to lengthen a note.
 Cocolí in El Calderón has… Read more: Cocolí in “El calderon”